Trip Facts

 Meal: Breakfast, Lunch & Dinner

-The path leads into the Annapurna Sanctuary, following a stream and then ascending gently to the base camp.
-Nestled at the foot of the Annapurna Glacier’s lateral moraine, ABC offers a stunning and emotional arrival for trekkers.
+The trail winds into the Annapurna Sanctuary, following a gentle stream before ascending gradually to the base camp.
+Nestled at the foot of the Annapurna Glacier’s lateral moraine, ABC delivers an unforgettable arrival for trekkers, with stunning panoramic views of the surrounding Himalayan peaks.

-Celebrate reaching one of Nepal’s most iconic trekking destinations before settling in for the night at a cozy teahouse.
+Celebrate reaching one of Nepal’s most iconic trekking destinations and unwind at a cozy teahouse for the night, soaking in the breathtaking Himalayan landscapes.

 Day 10: Trek to Bamboo